 There are different ways to treat dry eyes.
 Upon consultation, the doctor will prescribe the most appropriate intervention for your condition.
 Here are some tips to help you relieve dry eyes:

-Regular blinking especially when exposed to too much screen is recommended by the American Optometric Association (AOA).
+Regular blinking, when exposed to too much screen, is recommended by the American Optometric Association (AOA).
 According to the AOA, it is recommended to refresh your tear film, a part of the eye that is crucial for moisturizing and protecting your eyes.
 Ideally, you should blink around 10 to 15 times per minute to reduce the effects of dry eyes.

 It is important to take some breaks especially if your job requires you to work in front of the screen every day.
 Too much exposure to screens (and not blinking often as recommended) can worsen your dry eyes.AOA strongly suggests the “20-20-20 rule”: staring at something about 20 feet away from the screen for 20 seconds every 20 minutes.
 This simple eye exercise can help relieve your eyes from strains and dry eyes.

 Rest your eyes for a few minutes before doing this procedure.
-Next, close your eyes and cleanse your eyelids using baby shampoo or mild soap.
-While doing this, you are giving your eyelids a gentle massage, then apply a warm compress.
+Next, close your eyes and cleanse your eyelids using a baby wash or mild soap.
+While doing this, you are giving your eyelids a gentle massage.
+Then, apply a warm compress.
 This will help lessen the occurrence of lid inflammation.

 Studies reveal that fish oil, which is rich in omega-3 fatty acids, helps enhance the eye’s oil film.
 It prevents inflammation, hence aid in lessening the discomfort due to dry eyes.
-However, make sure to consult your doctor first before taking fish oil, as too much of this supplement can put you at risk of compromising your immune response.
+However, make sure to consult your doctor first before taking fish oil.
+Too much of this supplement can put you at risk of compromising your immune response.

 The National Eye Institute says that living in windy and smoky areas may put you at higher risk of dry eyes.
 Likewise, a 2014 study revealed that living in areas with high air pollution and high-altitude areas can also put you at higher risk of dry eye syndrome, unlike those who lived in cleaner and less-polluted places.
 In such cases, it is recommended to add an air humidifier in your home to promote air moisture and lessen dry eye symptoms.